succlz123/DLNA-Dart/README.md

 ## DLNA-Dart

 A simple DLNA DMC library implemented by Dart.
-It is tiny and only the most basic network video casting function is supported.
+It is tiny and only the basic network video casting function is supported.

 ### Structure